vinniejipsk/astro-odyssey-fe/README.md

 1. Implementing particles.js into React.
 (Bypassed the useEffect method)
 2. Background responsive design.
+3. Some FE Ui are hard to design.
+4. Some BE codes are hard to debug for days.
-3. Making the search to work, filtering to work.
+5. Making the search to work, filtering to work.

 # What to expect in the future!